 Garlic breath.

-Brush Your Teeth and Floss
+1. Brush and Floss Your Teeth

-Brushing after eating foods high in sugar, starch, and acid is recommended to keep plaque off of your teeth and avoid build-up occurring.
-In addition to these benefits, brushing can freshen up your breath by washing off any residual foods and their odors.
-Find a good fluoride toothpaste with a naturally fresh taste and scent to replace the unwanted garlic smell.
-The best advice for how to thoroughly clean your teeth is to brush twice a day, for at least two minutes each time.
+Brushing after eating foods high in sugar, starch and acid is recommended to keep plaque off your teeth and avoid build-up.
+In addition to these benefits, brushing can freshen up your garlic breath by washing off residual foods and their odors.

-Clean Your Tongue
+2. Clean Your Tongue

 For best results, fill your mouth with some water to assist bacteria in washing away as you clean.
-Brush or scrape from back to front in a downward motion over the sink.
+Brush or scrape your tongue from back to front in a downward motion over the sink.
 You will know the job is done when no white residue remains.
-Make this part of your daily brushing ritual to keep fresh breath all the time, not just after eating garlic.

-Try Essential Oils
+4. Try Essential Oils

 - Rosemary